raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Duration:** Instantaneous

-You touch a stone object of Medium size or smaller or a section of stone no more than 5 feet in any dimension and form it into any shape that suits your purpose.
-So, for example, you could shape a large rock into a weapon, idol, or coffer, or make a small passage through a wall, as long as the wall is less than 5 feet thick.
+You touch a stone object of Medium size or smaller or a section of stone no more than 1.5m in any dimension and form it into any shape that suits your purpose.
+So, for example, you could shape a large rock into a weapon, idol, or coffer, or make a small passage through a wall, as long as the wall is less than 1.5m thick.
 You could also shape a stone door or its frame to seal the door shut.
 The object you create can have up to two hinges and a latch, but finer mechanical detail isn't possible.

 #### Stoneskin